TeamDev-IP/JxBrowser-Gallery/web-server/pdf-export/README.md

 the most common format for such reports would be PDF.
 The resulting files may contain a variety of data, including tables, charts, and other visualizations.

-However, while the format is very popular, setting up an automated PDF export system can often impose challenges.
+However, while the format is very popular, setting up an automated PDF generation system can often impose challenges.
 Depending on the solution, the organization may be required to lock into a specific reporting tool and/or the developers may need to use a program library with a steep learning curve requiring proficiency to use effectively.
 Also, the fidelity